 - Low risk of developing MS: When CIS is not accompanied by MRI-detected brain lesions, the person has about a 20 percent chance of developing MS over the same period of time.

 An accurate diagnosis at this time is important because people with a high risk of developing MS are encouraged to begin treatment with a disease-modifying therapy in order to delay or prevent a second neurologic episode and, therefore, the onset of MS. In addition, early treatment may minimize future disability caused by further inflammation and damage to nerve cells, which are sometimes silent (occurring without any noticeable symptoms).
-Several medications are now approved by the U.S. Food and Drug Administration (FDA) for CIS: Avonex®, Betaseron®, Copaxone®, Extavia®, Glatopa™.
+Several medications have a Food and Drug Administration (FDA) indication for CIS: Avonex®, Betaseron®, Extavia® and Mayzent®.

 Like MS, CIS is two to three times more common in women than men.
 Seventy percent of people diagnosed with CIS are between the ages of 20 and 40 years (average 30 years) but people can develop CIS at older or younger ages.